If you paid a Utility Users Tax to the City of Palo Alto as part of your telephone bill, your rights may be affected by a class action settlement.

 A settlement has been reached in a class action lawsuit brought against the City of Palo Alto.
 The lawsuit involves a Utility Users Tax (“UUT”) imposed by the City on persons who use telephone service in Palo Alto.
 The UUT is collected by telephone service providers on behalf of the City and included in users’ telephone bills.
 In 2015, Eileen Staats (“Plaintiff”), a former Palo Alto resident, filed the lawsuit on behalf of herself and other taxpayers.
 Plaintiff alleges that the UUT was unlawfully collected on certain tax-exempt telephone services.
 The City denies that any UUT was unlawfully collected.

 The lawsuit has been “certified” as a class action and is pending in Department 1 of the Superior Court of California, County of Santa Clara, before the Honorable Sunil R. Kulkarni.
 It is titled: Staats v.
 City of Palo Alto (Case No. 2015-1-CV-284956).
 The Court has appointed Plaintiff to represent the class and Slovak, Baron, Empey, Murphy & Pinkney, LLP and Steele Cooper Law to serve as class counsel.

 Plaintiff and the City have now settled the lawsuit.
-The Court will hold a hearing on September 2, 2021 to decide whether to approve the settlement.
+The Court held a hearing on November 18, 2021 where the Court approved the settlement.